OS DIRETORES [USA]by ongmonky-762-975996 | created - 17 Sep 2013 | updated - 19 Sep 2013 | Public

 77. Otto Brower

 Otto Brower was born on December 2, 1895 in Grand Rapids, Michigan, USA.
-He was a director and assistant director, known for All the Brothers Were Valiant (1923), The Local Bad Man (1932) and Speed Wings (1934).
+He was a director and assistant director, known for The Phantom Empire (1935), Speed to Burn (1938) and Speed Wings (1934).
 He was married to Pern Logan.
 He died on January 25, 1946 in Hollywood, California, USA.

 78. Clarence Brown